lalithsuresh/lalithsuresh.github.io/about.md

 <br>

 I’m Lalith Suresh, CEO & co-founder at <a href="https://www.feldera.com">Feldera</a>.
-We are on a journey to build the most powerful streaming platform for AI, ML and data teams.
+We are on a journey to build the most powerful incremental compute platform for AI, ML and data teams.

 I was previously (2016-2023) a senior researcher at <a href="https://research.vmware.com/">VMware Research</a> in Palo Alto.
 There, I led efforts to simplify cluster management for large-scale distributed systems.
 I also